 You may experience a slight tummy ache on the day after the procedure (like menstrual pain).
 This is completely normal.
 You are free to take pain relief (preferably paracetamol).
 If you take it easy, the pain will disappear by itself over the course of the day.
 You should not have any significant symptoms the following day.
 Contact your gynaecologist in case you have any of the following symptoms (in the days following the amniocentesis procedure): loss of amniotic fluid, blood loss, persistent tummy pain or fever.

 The results of the chorionic villus sampling/amniocentesis will be sent directly from the Medical Genetics Centre Ghent to your gynaecologist.

 - For each procedure performed on a Monday, Tuesday or Wednesday you may contact your gynaecologist on the Friday after 4pm.
 If you are unable to reach your gynaecologist you may also telephone the secretariat of Dr Casteels (+32 (0)9 220 30 88) or the Medical Genetics Centre directly, until 5pm (09 332 36 03)

 - If the procedure is performed on a Thursday or Friday, the results will only be known on the following Friday.

 The amniocentesis confirms an abnormality.
 What now?

-- You will also be referred to a pediatrician and/or clinical geneticist in order to receive more detailed explanation about possible consequences.
+You will be referred to a paediatrician and/or clinical geneticist for a more detailed explanation about the possible consequences.